Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     ```

 2. `AD_MANAGER_APP` Permission
-If you use Google Mobile Ads SDK version 17.0.0 above, you need to add `AD_MANAGER_APP` to `AndroidManifest.xml`.
+If you use Google Mobile Ads SDK version 17.0.0 or higher, you need to add `AD_MANAGER_APP` to `AndroidManifest.xml`.

     ```xml
     <manifest>